paulhilliar/h2-docker-volume-persistent/README.md

-# h2-docker-volume-persistent

 Example of how to use Docker volumes to:
 - Run a [H2 database](https://www.h2database.com/) in server mode inside a docker container
 - Have the database server store its data files on the host machine
-- Connect to the database from 'outside'
+- Make a JDBC connection to the database from outside the docker container

 H2 typically runs in embedded (mem) mode for tests etc but it can run in in TCP server mode and also persist its data files to a `dbname.db` file using a different URL format (e.g. `jdbc:h2:~/test` to host the db files in `~/test`).